halchemylab/python-tarot-card-fortune-teller/README.md

 ```
 Welcome to the Terminal Tarot Reading App!

+1. Get a Card of the Day
-1. Get a new tarot reading
+2. Get a new tarot reading
-2. View your reading history
+3. View your reading history
-3. Search your reading history
+4. Search your reading history
-4. Show card frequency table
+5. Show card frequency table
-5. Clear your reading history
+6. Clear your reading history
-6. Exit
+7. Exit
 Please enter your choice: 1

-Please choose one of the following focuses:
+Drawing your card of the day...
-1. What's the general energy around me right now?
-2. What positive transformation is on its way to me?
-3. How can I embrace change in my life?
-4. Enter your own question

-Enter the number of your choice (1-4): 4
-Please type your personalized question: What should I focus on this week?

-Drawing 3 cards...
-- The Fool
-- The Tower
-- The Sun
+- The Empress

-Interpreting the cards...
-Consulting the spirits...

-Your Tarot Reading:
-You are entering a period of transformation.
-The Fool and The Tower suggest a sudden change, but The Sun promises a positive outcome.
-Embrace new beginnings with optimism.
+Generating your reading...

+Your Card of the Day:
+Today, The Empress encourages you to connect with your creativity and abundance.
+Nurture your ideas and relationships, and enjoy the beauty that surrounds you.

+Press Enter to return to the main menu...
 ```

 ## License